Last Updated on

 Staying on top of the OASIS changes and compliance can be a challenge while managing patient care and daily priorities.
 The HPS Alliance is an exclusive resource that regularly provides participating agencies with essential tools to maintain successful operations.

-There are less than 6 months remaining to prepare for PDGM.
 It’s crucial for agencies to get ahead of the curve for success under PDGM.
 Don’t get left behind!